International Women’s Day at HOME

 You may also like

 Welcome to HOME Made, where we’re delving into some of the cool skills and hobbies our clever bunch of Homies have.
-This week we’re chatting with Sarah, our Insight & Strategy Director, about her endeavours in silversmithing. - Okay, fRead more
+This time we’re chatting with Sarah G, our Head of Group HR & Operations, about her recent uptake of Karate. - Right thRead more